HOW TO START DOING MORE PULLUPS… FAST!

 TECHNIQUE #2: PLUGGING THE ENERGY LEAKS

-In addition to building arm strength, we want to challenge our core strength.
+In addition to building arms muscles strength, we want to challenge our core strength.

 Why is the core so important?

-If your core isn’t strong enough or you are forgetting to activate it when doing the basic pullup, then you are costing yourself the chance to increase the rep range you are able to perform.
+If your core muscles aren’t strong enough or you are forgetting to activate it when doing the basic pullup, then you are costing yourself the chance to increase the rep range you are able to perform.

 As you can see, if you get up to the pull ups bar and your body is loose, you’re not in the best position as you initiate your pullups with proper form.